syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Getting-Started.md

 ## Multicolumn Sorting

-You can enable the multicolumn sorting in TreeGrid by setting allow-multi-sorting as “True” .You can sort multiple columns in TreeGrid, by selecting the desired column header when holding the CTRL key.
+You can enable the multicolumn sorting in TreeGrid by setting allow-multi-sorting as “true” .You can sort multiple columns in TreeGrid, by selecting the desired column header when holding the CTRL key.

 {% highlight CSHTML %}